 \section{Abstract}

-Su-Schrieffer-Heeger (SSH) chain, serving as a paradigmatic model for comprehending topological phases and their associated edge states, plays a pivotal role in advancing our understanding of quantum materials and quantum information processing and technology.
-In this paper, we introduce a hybrid analog-digital protocol designed for the non-adiabatic yet high-fidelity transfer of edge states in a SSH chain, featuring two sublattices A and B. The core of our approach lies in harnessing the approximate time-dependent counter-diabatic (CD) interaction, derived from adiabatic gauge potentials.
+The Su-Schrieffer-Heeger (SSH) chain, which serves as a paradigmatic model for comprehending topological phases and their associated edge states, plays an essential role in advancing our understanding of quantum materials and quantum information processing and technology.
+In this paper, we introduce a hybrid analog-digital protocol designed for the nonadiabatic yet high-fidelity transfer of edge states in an SSH chain, featuring two sublattices, A and B. The core of our approach lies in harnessing the approximate time-dependent counterdiabatic (CD) interaction, derived from adiabatic gauge potentials.
 However, to enhance transfer fidelity, particularly in long-distance chains, higher-order nested commutators become crucial.
-To simplify experimental implementation and navigate computational complexities, we identify the next-to-nearest-neighbour (NNN) hopping terms between sublattice A as dominant CD drivings, and further optimize them by using variational quantum circuits.
+To simplify the experimental implementation and navigate computational complexities, we identify the next-to-nearest-neighbor hopping terms between sublattice A sites as dominant CD driving and further optimize them by using variational quantum circuits.
 Through digital quantum simulation, our protocol showcases the capability to achieve rapid and robust solutions, even in the presence of disorder.
-This analog-digital transfer protocol, an extension of quantum control methodology, establishes a robust framework for edge state transfer.
-Importantly, the optimal CD drivings identified can be seamlessly implemented across various quantum registers, highlighting the versatility of our approach.
+This analog-digital transfer protocol, an extension of quantum control methodology, establishes a robust framework for edge-state transfer.
+Importantly, the optimal CD driving identified can be seamlessly implemented across various quantum registers, highlighting the versatility of our approach.